GoogleCloudPlatform/professional-services/tools/slo-generator/README.md

 source venv/bin/activate
 ```

-Install `slo-generator` locally in development mode, so that you can get coding:
+Install `slo-generator` locally in development mode, so that you can start making changes to it:
 ```
 python setup.py develop
 ```